mozilla/blushproof/doc/designdoc.md

 Data that blushproof does not collect
 =====================================
-Any domain information.
-What about category information?
-That would be really interesting.
-We could provide a pref to turn off reporting altogether.
+Any domain information or category information.

 Privacy concerns
 ================
+On installation, the privacy policy will be shown, including a description of data that's collected and an option to turn it off.
 Metrics will be uploaded to an AWS server.
 Individual user data will be deleted after 1 month.
 Aggregated data (e.g., volume of query matches over time) will be kept forever and used to refine Blushproof.

 [1]: http://github.com/gregglind/micropilot